 On the next play, right tackle Andre Smith was flagged for a false start.
 The play continued after the whistle, and defensive end Lamarr Houston tackled quarterback Andy Dalton.

-Whitworth saw the tackle and ran over to Houston, their facemasks slamming
+Whitworth saw the tackle and ran over to Houston, their facemasks slamming together.
+Several other players then joined in the scrum.

 "I was just standing there and got hit, and then everything took place," Dalton said.